DSS Bill Frequently Asked Questions

 The Bill reflects the way that DSS already works.

-What does the Bill change for family and whānau of disabled people?
+What does the Bill change for families and whānau of disabled people?

-Family, whānau and carers often play a critically important role in the support of disabled people.
-The care they provide needs to be sustainable.
+DSS recognises that family, whānau and carers often play a critically important role in the support of disabled people.

-DSS will continue to recognise that families support each other where they can, and that there is a greater need for government to provide support where families are unavailable or unable to meet needs.
+DSS will continue to recognise that families support each other where they can.
+There is a greater need for government to provide support where families are unavailable or unable to meet needs.
+DSS will also continue to recognise the will and preferences of disabled people when allocating supports.

-The establishment of Ministerial programmes will make how DSS works more transparent than it currently is by introducing more checks and balances.
+The establishment of support programmes as secondary legislation, will make how DSS works more transparent than it is now by introducing more checks and balances, and giving people more visibility of upcoming changes.

 This will make it easier for disabled people to understand what support is available and how decisions are made.

-Information on them must be made publicly available before they can take effect.
+Information on support programmes must be made publicly available before they can take effect.
 If parliament doesn’t agree with parts of a programme, it can step in.

 Does the Bill pave the way to introduce means testing?